roar-skinderviken/pubsub-emulator-demo/README.md

 # pubsub-emulator-demo
-A Micronaut 3.9.x Java app demonstrating pubsub emulator with testcontainers.
+A Micronaut 3.9.x app demonstrating pubsub emulator with testcontainers.
+Examples for both Spock and Kotest.

 #### Running PubSubIntegrationTests
 Run